DKW2/league-analysis/records.md

 * Learned and practiced using Git and managed to push visualized data set notebook into master branch (Derek)
 ## 2/26/2018
 * Designed code to calculate and display win percentage for a region in a given time (Ryan)
+* Began creating plots that display year differences of certain variables in LoL matches such as Champion picks and different Leagues.
+(Derek)
 ## 3/2/2018
 * Designed a larger more flexible sorting code that quickly returns a specifiac subset of the main Dataframe (Ryan)
-* Began creating plots that display year differences of certain variables in LoL matches such as Champion picks and different Leagues.
+* Worked more on creating plots of year difference.
 Created notebook that portrays current results.
 Right now, only analyzed Leagues vs. Years and Middle Champion vs. Years (Derek)